SAP-samples/cloud-extension-html5-sample/mission/freetier/README.md

 ### Create subaccount and enable Cloud Foundry

 1. Login to your global SAP BTP account or your SAP BTP Trial account.

+   > If you are using a SAP BTP Trial Account, subaccount and a development space are already created, so you can skip step 2,3 and step 7.

 2. Choose **Create** and select **Subaccount** to create a SAP BTP sub-account.

    ![create subaccount1](./images/createsubaccount1.png)